 Tea is the star of the show at Zealong, but lunch and high tea are also served.
 A Signature High Tea and a Classic High Tea were on the menu for us.
 Tea is infused in a lot of the small dishes that make up the high tea, including the aromatic mousse in a chocolate cup, and the black … Read the rest

 I’m a fan of house trucks and after a night at Wacky Stays in Kaikoura I came home and Googled house truck stays in the North Island and found Waitomo Farmstay and Gardens.
 In late March we booked a night in their big house truck with its rusting Thames Trader cab and higgeldy-piggeldy designed living space on the back.

 The interior of the house truck is full of honey coloured wood and there’s a good sized kitchen and a couple of couches to sit on.
 As the truck is now in its final resting place a bedroom extension and little … Read the rest

-I’ve picked a selection of some of the more unusual vehicles in the museum like the 1964 Model 770 … Read the rest
+I’ve picked a selection of some of the more unusual vehicles in the museum like the 1964 Model 770 Amphicar – a car and … Read the rest

 Seeing wild Kaimanawa horses on their own turf will be at the top of my bucket list when I make one (Ticked off – Kaimanawa Wild Horses).
 My dream came a step closer recently when I met 16 year old Jose.
 Jose was a wild Kaimanawa stallion at 4 years old, now he’s as quiet as they come – put up an umbrella near him, stand on his back, drag something behind him, he’s not bothered.

 Jose was part of the Horse Magic Show at Cambridge Thoroughbred Lodge.
-Riden by ringmaster for the show, and … Read the rest
+Riden by ringmaster for the show, and horse trainer Lee Somervell, … Read the rest

 Lots of people start their tour from Matamata i-SITE, however there is plenty of parking at Hobbiton and your own transport gives you more flexibility.
 From … Read the rest

 One of my aunts has a photo of the late Diana, Princess of Wales.
 The photo was taken at Wanganui Airport in 1983 during her Royal Tour with Princes Charles and baby Prince William.
 I used to look at the photo as I was growing up and think ‘wow, the Prince and Princess went to Wanganui’.
 While in Wanganui they visited Prince Edward who was a house tutor at Wanganui Collegiate which I thought was pretty wow too.

 Thirty one years later Prince William has returned to New Zealand with his beautiful wife and son.
 When I read that the … Read the rest